matbesancon/BilevelOptimization.jl/paper/paper.md

-The last equation is a complementarity constraint, corresponding to the fact that at least one of $(\lambda_i, s_i)$ has to be equal to zero.
+The last equation is a complementarity constraint, corresponding to the fact that at least one of $(\lambda_i, s_i)$ has to be equal to zero, where $s_i$ is the slack variable associated with constraint $i$.
 This non-convex, non-linear constraint cannot be tackled efficiently by common optimization solvers and needs to be re-formulated.
 The two common approaches are linearization using a binary variable and "big-M" primal and dual upper bounds [@pineda19] and Special Ordered Sets